Pantelispanka/ports-service/README.md

 > To run locally exposed env variables should be present on the system for golang to retreive them.
 The REDIS_URL and the FILE_PATH are critical for the application to run.

+## Multistage Dockerfile

+A multistage Dockerfile is also presented.
+This does not build the app inside the containemr that will run the application but o a separate builder container.
+This way also some level o security is achieved and the result image will have less size than the first one, naivelly created.